UFC News: Dana White Has ‘No Idea’ Why Nate Diaz Is Angry Following His Announced Return

 To a chorus of cheers, Nate Diaz appeared fashionably late to the UFC 25th anniversary press conference announcing his return bout with surging lightweight Dustin Poirer.
-The UFC veteran also left the conference early as the UFC aired a surprise trailer announcing his rival Conor McGregor’s fight with Khabib Nurmagomedov.
+The UFC veteran also left the conference early as the UFC aired a surprise trailer announcing rival Conor McGregor’s fight with Khabib Nurmagomedov.

-Nate Diaz is scheduled to fight Dustin Poirier at UFC 230 on November 3 in Madison Square Garden, New York.
+Nate Diaz is scheduled to fight Dustin Poirier at UFC 230 on November 3 in Madison Square Garden, in New York.
 In response to the card, Diaz tweeted “I’m not fighting on that show fuk the @ufc.”

-When asked by ESPN’s Brett Okamoto whether he knew why Nate Diaz was upset, UFC President Dana White said: “I have no idea.”
+When asked by ESPN’s Brett Okamoto whether he knew why Nate Diaz was upset, UFC President Dana White said, “I have no idea.”

-The UFC boss added “We have a guy who works here at the UFC who loves the Diaz brothers and he wanted to get this fight done.
+“We have a guy who works here at the UFC who loves the Diaz brothers and he wanted to get this fight done.
 He wanted to do this, he thought it was time that Nate Diaz wanted to come back.
 This is his problem, not mine.”

-Nate Diaz revealed that he has been absent for two years due to a lawsuit while Dana White claimed repeatedly that Diaz was turning down fights.
+Nate Diaz revealed that he has been absent for two years due to a lawsuit, while Dana White claimed repeatedly that Diaz was turning down fights.

 Earlier this year, ESPN reported on a lawsuit involving Diaz’s former agent.
 The report suggests that the lawsuit was ongoing with the lawyer representing the agency stating the following.